KhaiHJN/TILT/README.md

 These steps will create a Flask webserver and run it on docker, but will only make it accessible from within the local network.
 Opening Port Forwarding at port :5000 means it can be accessed from outside network.
 Check with your internet provider how to do this.

-**DISCLAIMER:** Port forwarding and remote access is done at your own risk.
+**DISCLAIMER:** Port forwarding is done at your own risk.
 We take no responsibility.

 ## Developers